dnesteryuk/site_prism.vcr/README.md

 end
 ```

+In `fixtures` option you define VCR cassettes.
+All cassettes are taken from a path which you have defined in `cassette_library_dir` configuration option of VCR.
+Please, refer to [documentation](https://relishapp.com/vcr/vcr/v/2-5-0/docs/configuration/cassette-library-dir) of VCR to get more info configuration options.

-Also, you can use a block which gives you some additional options:
+Instead of using hash, you can use a block which gives you some additional options:

 ```ruby
 class ProductsPage < SitePrism::Page